Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding: Datasets

 \subsection{New Collected Datasets for SLVG Task}

-In this work, we collected two new datasets to facilitate the research on SLVG.
-Unlike the collection of the \emph{ActivityNet Speech}~\cite{xia2022video} with manual text-to-speech reading, we use \emph{machine simulation} of human voice to synthesize audio subtitle datasets to collect and release two \textbf{new \emph{Charades-STA Speech} and \emph{TACoS Speech} datasets}\footnote{\emph{Charades-STA Speech} dataset is available at \url{https://zenodo.org/records/8019213} and \emph{TACoS Speech} dataset is available at \url{https://zenodo.org/records/8022063}}.
-The considerations for adopting the machine simulation approach are stated as follows: \begin{itemize} \item \textbf{High-quality synthesised voice.} Thanks to advancements in text-to-speech (TTS) technology~\cite{ao2022speecht5,pratap2023scaling}, TTS is capable of closely simulating the human voice, effectively capturing and expressing intricate voice characteristics, including speaking style and tone, and generating a high-quality synthesised voice. \item \textbf{Diverse readers.} We randomly select a ``reader'' from the CMU ARCTIC voice database\footnote{CMU ARCTIC database is available at \url{http://www.festvox.org/cmu_arctic/}} to ``read'' a text sentence in the Charades-STA and TACoS datasets, where the CMU ARCTIC database contains 7,931 vocal embeddings with different English pronunciation characteristics. \item \textbf{Cost savings and high-quality annotation.} With the strong ability of TTS technology to prevent errors like word mispronunciations, incoherent sentence delivery, and audio-text mismatches caused by manual annotation, the necessity for manual text reading, recording, and file annotation processes is mitigated.
+In this work, we collected two new datasets to facilitate SLVG research.
+Unlike the \emph{ActivityNet Speech}~\cite{xia2022video} with manual text-to-speech reading, we use \emph{machine simulation} to synthesize audio subtitle datasets and release two \textbf{new \emph{Charades-STA Speech} and \emph{TACoS Speech} datasets}\footnote{\emph{Charades-STA Speech} dataset is available at \url{https://zenodo.org/records/8019213} and \emph{TACoS Speech} dataset is available at \url{https://zenodo.org/records/8022063}}.
+The considerations for adopting the machine simulation are: \begin{itemize} \item \textbf{High-quality synthesised voice.} Thanks to advancements in text-to-speech (TTS) technology~\cite{ao2022speecht5,pratap2023scaling}, TTS is capable of closely simulating the human voice, effectively capturing and expressing intricate voice characteristics, including speaking style and tone, and generating a high-quality synthesised voice. \item \textbf{Diverse readers.} We randomly select a ``reader'' from the CMU ARCTIC database\footnote{CMU ARCTIC database is available at \url{http://www.festvox.org/cmu_arctic/}} to ``read'' text sentences in Charades-STA and TACoS datasets.
+The database contains 7,931 vocal embeddings with different English pronunciation characteristics. \item \textbf{Cost savings and high-quality annotation.} With the strong ability of TTS technology to prevent errors like word mispronunciations, incoherent sentence delivery, and audio-text mismatches caused by manual annotation, the necessity for manual text reading, recording, and file annotation processes is mitigated.
 Machine emulation reduces the cost of manual annotation and avoids manual reading errors. \end{itemize}

 Based on the above considerations, we adopt the TTS technology ``microsoft/speecht5\_tts''\footnote{Source code of Microsoft TTS technology is available at \url{https://huggingface.co/microsoft/speecht5_tts}} to collect the audio description of the text query with a random virtual ``reader'' in the CMU ARCTIC database to guarantee the diversity of voice, style, and tone.
 Compared to the \emph{ActivityNet Speech} dataset, the \emph{Charades-STA Speech} and \emph{TACoS Speech} datasets we collected have more diverse pronunciations.
 The average of each speech recording is 2.33 seconds and 2.89 seconds in the \emph{Charades-STA Speech} and \emph{TACoS Speech} datasets, respectively.
 It is important to note that the partitioning of both the \emph{Charades-STA Speech} and \emph{TACoS Speech} datasets is consistent with their source datasets \emph{Charades-STA}~\cite{gao2017tall} and \emph{TACoS}~\cite{regneri2013grounding}.
 We have summarized the statistics of these two new datasets for SLVG task in Table~\ref{tab:dataset_slvg}.